skunnavakkam/skunnavakkam.github.io/static/resume.typ

   dates: dates-helper(start-date: "Sep 2023", end-date: "Jun 2025")
 )
 - Lead engineer for internal project to estimate the agentic time horizon of LLMs at much lower cost
-- Co-lead engineer of a state of the art evaluation for Chain-of-Thought Faithfulness of Large Langauge Models
+- Co-lead engineer of a evaluation for Chain-of-Thought Faithfulness of Large Language Models
 - Helped lead teams of contractors red-team LLMs and curate datasets such as #link("metr-evals/daft-math")[DAFT Math] of difficult, free-response questions